RuanCxrdoso/Digital-Watch/README.md

-An digital watch make with HTML CSS and a little bit of JS :)
+A digital watch make with HTML CSS and a little bit of JS :)